MTDago/mern-client/README.md

 # Short Answers:

-What are the most important aspects of quality software?
+## What are the most important aspects of quality software?

+* Efficiency - Having accessible and efficient code is important as it makes the application run faster.
+While an application grows in scale, having efficient code will help the performance.
+* Security - security is one of the more important aspects because having vulnerabilities in your software creates the risk of having sensitive information exposed and/or opens the path for ransomware attacks.
+* Easily maintainable or modifiable - Having a maintainable application helps when constantly changing the code which goes hand in hand with readable and testable code and creates a better quality software.
+* Readable - Having readable code is really helpful for not only others working on the same application but also for yourself for when revisiting your code in the future.
+Having heavily commented code is the best way to have an easily readable application.
+* Testable - While writing tests may take a fair amount of time and can seem unnecessary, having a testable application is important as it prevents any bugs in your code and can take longer to find the issues then having to write the tests.
+* Usability - Having an easy to use application is important as it’s what attracts users to use the software.
+If the application is slow and hard to navigate then the user will be discouraged from using it.
+* Functional - Having a functional application is what measures its quality.
+If the software does what it's intended to do and covers all the other aspects mentioned then it will be a good quality application.

-What libraries are being used in the app and why?
+## What libraries are being used in the app and why?

+* Bulma - Used for styling the application
+* Express - Used for the back-end to create the routes that the client uses to request data.
+* Mongoose - Used to handle creating the model schemas and for MongoDB.
+* Node - Used to install packages.
+* React - Used as the front-end of the application.
+* React-Dom - Used to render components.
+* React-Router-Dom - Used to route to components.
+* Axios - Used to send request to server.
+* Jest - Used to test all the components of the application.
+* Redux - Used to handle state

-A team is about to engage in a project, developing a website for a small business.
+## A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?
+The team should have a competent knowledge in Javascript fundamentals and be able to build a MERN framework.
+Basic knowledge of HTML and CSS and routing is also beneficial however not required by the whole team.
+Communication and working collectively in a team environment is also highly required.

-Within your own project what knowledge or skills were required to complete your project, and overcome challenges?
+## Within your own project what knowledge or skills were required to complete your project, and overcome challenges?

-Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature?
+## Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature?

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).